Georgian Airways Flight 834: Differing view from Georgian counterpart

-Despite of the findings that had been listed by the Congolese investigators, the Georgian CAA disputed several of the findings and asked clarifications on the content of the report.
+Despite the findings that had been listed by the Congolese investigators, the Georgian CAA disputed several of the findings and asked clarifications on the content of the report.
 For instance, several statements were regarded as "devoid of objective analysis" pertinent to the situation and findings from Georgian CAA were included but not explained thoroughly, including the ATC's contributing factor to the crash.

 The go-around phase was particularly noted by the CAA.
 According to the report, the crew didn't carry out the approach of the flight in accordance with the approved procedure.
 The CAA, however, stated that such statement was misleading as it didn't fully reflect the analysis of the crew's action during the flight.
 As inclement weather condition was prevailing in Kinshasa at the time, the flight operation manual actually recommended the crew to maintain higher airspeed than normal.
 Due to the crew's decision to avoid the weather system in the area, the crew were forced to delay configuring their aircraft.

 The thrust setting that was applied by the crew at the time of the crash was just 1.8% lower than the recommended 92% thrust setting for a go-around procedure.
 This deviation was described as "insignificant", and, as the aircraft was struck by turbulence at the time, such precise setting of 92% thrust was deemed to be highly unlikely.
 Discussion with Bombardier also revealed that, even though the thrust was lower than the recommended thrust setting and the extended position of the landing gear, the aircraft was still able to perform a successful go-around.
 The Congolese investigation team, however, assumed that higher thrust setting would have improved the pilots' chances of avoiding the accident.
 This was seen as irrelevant by the Georgian counterpart.

 The extended position of the landing gear and the non-activation of the TOGA button was also disputed by CAA.
 According to the CAA, the landing gear was still in extended position because the crew had not obtained the stabilized positive climb rate, which was technically in conformance with the approved flight manual.
 In light of the TOGA button finding, the CAA stated that the recorded behaviour on the aircraft showed more evidence that the TOGA button had actually been activated by the crew.

 The Georgian CAA insisted that the accident was mainly caused by the severe weather condition in the area, the crew's decision to continue their flight despite the prevailing bad weather and the ATC's failure to inform the crew on the deteriorating weather condition in Kinshasa.